The Billy Goat F902H is a gas-powered wheeled leaf blower delivering 1700 CFM at 200 MPH. It features a 4-cycle 262 cc engine. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Billy Goat F902H compare with similar leaf blowers.

-- The F902H is average in terms of air volume.
-It's rated at 1700 CFM, which is common for gas-powered walk-behind blowers.
+- Its air volume, rated at 1700 CFM, is typical among gas-powered walk-behind blowers.
 If air volume is important to you, the Billy Goat F1802V, with 2900 CFM, could be in your good books.

 Price comparison

-As you can see from this interactive chart, when compared to other gas walk-behind blowers, the Billy Goat F902H is on the average side of the price range.
+As you can see from these interactive charts, when compared to other gas walk-behind blowers, the Billy Goat F902H is on the average side of the price range.

 Therefore, this blower nicely fits in the expected budget for this kind of product.